top of page

 Friday, Saturday and Sunday Noon - 4pm

-Upstairs we boast Lincoln’s Carriage; the very carriage that Lincoln rode in to attend the Lincoln-Douglas debate held at Washington Park in Ottawa, Il.
-Also featured in our Warehouse Museum are displays on Wild Bill Hickock, a 19th Century music room, quilts, artifacts and information on the Indian Creek Massacre, Civil War artifacts, I & M Canal, and much much more!
+On our main floor, we are proud to display Lincoln’s Carriage; the very carriage that Lincoln rode in to attend the Lincoln-Douglas debate, which was held at Washington Park in Ottawa, Il.
+Also featured in our Canal Warehouse Museum are displays on Wild Bill Hickock, a 19th Century music room, quilts, artifacts & information on the Indian Creek Massacre, Civil War artifacts, the creation and legacy of the

 History of the Canal Warehouse